 Per Page:

-Aerial view contrasting snow and semi-arid terrain in the Andes.
+Aerial view contrasting snow and semi-arid terrain in the Andes in Peru.

-Archaeologists think Machu Picchu was built as an estate for Inca Emperor Pachacuti, who reigned from 1438 to 1472.
-His statue dominates a square in Aguas Calientes.
+Statue of Inca Emperor Pachacuti, who reigned from 1438 to 1472, in a square in Aguas Calientes, Peru.

-Machu Picchu (meaning “Old Mountain” in Quechua) in the foreground and Huayna Picchu (meaning “Young Mountain”) on the right are both mountains in Peru that rise above Machu Picchu, the city of the Incas.
-The Incas built a trail up the side of Huayna Picchu and temples and terraces at its top.
-Huayna Picchu is 2,693 m (8,835ft) high, making it approximately 260 m (850 ft) taller than Machu Picchu.
+Machu Picchu (meaning “Old Mountain” in Quechua) in the foreground and Huayna Picchu (meaning “Young Mountain”) on the right are mountains in Peru that rise above the Incan city of Machu Picchu.
+Huayna Picchu is 2,693 m (8,835 ft), which is about 260 m (850 ft) taller than Machu Picchu.

-The Incas built temples and terrances at the top of Huayna Picchu, approximately 2,720 m (8,920 ft) above sea level.
+The Incas built temples and terraces at the top of Huayna Picchu, a mountain in Peru that is approximately 2,720 m (8,920 ft) above sea level.

-Located high in the Andes, and not rediscovered until the early part of the 20th century, the spectacular Inca ruins of Machu Picchu are one of the showpieces of South America.
+Located high in the Andes and rediscovered in the early 20th century, the Inca ruins of Machu Picchu are one of the showpieces of Peru.

-Houses near the Sacred Plaza of Machu Picchu, approximately 2,430 m (7,970 ft) above sea level.
+Houses near the Sacred Plaza of Machu Picchu in Peru, approximately 2,430 m (7,970 ft) above sea level.

-The Intiwatana at Machu Picchu is a notable ritual stone that has been described as an astronomic clock, a type of sundial, or a calendar of the Inca.
+The Intiwatana, or "Hitching Post of the Sun," at Machu Picchu has been described as an astronomic clock, a type of sundial, or a calendar of the Inca.
 The Inca believed the stone held the sun in its place along its annual path in the sky.
-The stone aligns with the sun's position during the winter solstice (June 21), casting its longest shadow on its southern side.
-At midday on the equinoxes the sun stands almost above the pillar, casting no shadow at all.

-The Temple of the Sun or Torreon at Machu Picchu.
+The Temple of the Sun, or Torreon, at Machu Picchu in Peru.

 Previous PagePage 01 of 03Next Page